GalvanizeDataScience/self-study-resources/DSI_Admission_process.md

 ## Statistics Interview via Google Hangout

 The interview is conducted by an instructor or alum, via Google Hangout.
 There will be no software or programming, questions will be shared over chat and then worked through with the interviewer.
 You should be familiar with college level stats and probability concepts.
 Topics reviewed include model fitting, regression analysis, probability, etc. You should:

-  - have an understanding of probability, probability distributions, hypothesis testing, and confidence intervals.
+* Have an understanding of probability, probability distributions, hypothesis testing, and confidence intervals
-  - have experience with statistical modeling and a good understanding of basic visual methods and model evaluation.
+* Have experience with statistical modeling and a good understanding of basic visual methods and model evaluation.

 After the final interview, an Admissions decision will then be made within 1-2 business days.